taingmeng/herd-mentality/public/insiderz/rules.md

 If a player asked the question correctly, start a one minute timer on your device.

 Everyone, including the master, can openly discuss who is the insider by reviewing the questions that were asked in the previous phase.
+You may end the discussion sooner or later than one time, but try not drag it for too long.

 ## First round of voting: is the guesser the insider?